-~ How I Raise My Litters and Dogs ~
+~ How We Raise Our Litters and Dogs ~

-At My Way Goldens we only breed occasionally, and with this much time, planning, researching, learning and education happens.
+At My Way Goldens and Everly Goldens we only breed occasionally, and with this much time, planning, researching, learning and education happens.

 It starts from the very beginning, with each and every puppy.

-Diet is very important and we follow feed a Raw diet for the best nutritional value and allowing the puppies to nurse until 6-7 weeks (continue natural immunities) while introducing them to RAW.
+Diet is very important and we feed a Raw diet and or Proplan for the best nutritional value and allowing the puppies to nurse until 6-7 weeks (continue natural immunities) while introducing them to RAW and or Proplan.

 Bio Sensor Program is started at day 3 after mom and babies have had plenty of rest and quiet time together.
 Bio Sensor Program is early neurological stimulation, which has 5 benefits.